gunzenroses/slider-plugin/README.md

 - implements IModel interface;
 - contains and updates data;
-- calls methods of presenter when data is updated (using instances based on the ISender interface).
+- calls methods of presenter when data is updated (using instances based on the IObservable interface).

 View: